spoddutur/my-notes/solr-explain.md

 When you learn about relevancy ranking in Lucene-based search engines like Solr and Elasticsearch, **TF-term frequency** and **IDF-inverse document frequency** are the first things we get to know.
 They form the core of their default scoring formula.
 However, there are some common misconceptions that people have on TF-IDF.

 ### Common Misconceptions on TF-IDF scoring
-- Default tf-idf scoring depends only on tf and idf
 - Documents containing the same TF and IDF values will get same scores.
-- Documents containing higher number of query terms i.e., higher TF will always get scored higher over documents having lower TF.
+- Documents containing higher TF will always get scored higher over documents having lower TF.

-Let’s try and understand them in this article.
+#### Let’s try and understand them in this article.
 1. Root cause for these misconceptions
 2. Quick peek into Lucene's Default TF-IDF scoring
 3. DEMO